maclary/utilities/packages/context/README.md

 # Description

 Context is a library that can convert Discord.js Messages or ChatInputs into a single, common, object that can be used to easily create slash and message commands without having to write code for each separately.
-This library requires the development version of Discord.js (`discord.js@dev`).
+Requires Discord.js >=14.0.0

 @maclary/context is still in its early stages, please report any bugs or suggestions you may have.